ZebraDevs/AISuite_Android_Samples/AISuite_Demos/AIDataCaptureDemo/README.md

 ## AI Data Capture Demo Application

 This application demonstrates the features available in the Zebra AI Data Capture SDK - https://techdocs.zebra.com/ai-datacapture .
-The application demonstrates technology features, including **Barcode Recognizer**, **Text/OCR Recognizer**, and **Product & Shelf Localizer**, and usecase feature including **Product & Shelf Recognizer**, and **OCR Finder**.
+The application demonstrates technology features, including **Barcode Recognizer**, **Text/OCR Recognizer**, and **Product & Shelf Localizer**, and usecase feature including **Product & Shelf Recognizer**, and **OCR Barcode Finder**.
 Each  feature is illustrated through a live preview that provides real-time, on-screen feedback, displaying bounding boxes around detected objects and additionally showing recognition results for Product and Shelf Recognition and OCR Text Find.

 ## Project Purpose
 Use this project as a sample for: